doc4d/docs/docs/API/SessionClass.md

 #### Description

 The `.id` property contains <!-- REF #SessionClass.id.Summary -->the unique identifier (UUID) of the user session<!-- END REF -->.

 With 4D Server, this unique string is automatically assigned by the server for each session and allows you to identify its processes.
+It is available in both the `Session` on the server side and on the client side.

 :::tip